invariant-labs/docs/docs/invariant_points/get_started.md

 ## How to Get Started with Invariant Points?

+In this tutorial, we’ll show you how to quickly open and manage your position on Invariant so you can start earning Invariant Points right away.
+Let’s get started!

 ## Adding position

 Let’s start by adding a liquidity position on Invariant.
 If you’ve never done this before, check out our beginner tutorial here(link).